pawel-napieracz/cordova-plugin-onegini/docs/public/README.md

 The plugin documentation has been split into several chapters:
 - [Installation](installation/introduction.md) section guides you through the steps to install the plugin and provides you with the prerequisites.
+- [Quick start](quickstart/introduction.md) contains the API description and code snippets on how to use the plugin.
-- [API reference](reference/introduction.md) contains the API description and code snippets on how to use the plugin.
+- [API reference](api-reference/introduction.md) contains the API description and code snippets on how to use the plugin.